swcarpentry/shell-novice/_episodes/05-loop.md

 > ~~~
 > {: .source}
 >
-> Then we would need to write
+> To loop over these files, we would need to add double quotes like so:
 >
 > ~~~
 > $ for filename in "red dragon.dat" "purple unicorn.dat"